 From 1990-2003, he directed the initiatives in preventive medicine and public health at the American Medical Association in Chicago.
 He was then recruited as the Jim Finks Endowed Professor in Health Promotion at LSU School of Public Health in New Orleans.
 He came to McConnell in 2005 following Hurricane Katrina.
 He is certified by the American Board of Family Medicine and is a Fellow of both the American Academy of Family Physicians and the American College of Preventive Medicine.
-He is a member of the Board of the Ohio Academy of Family Physicians and is clinical professor of Family Medicine and Public Health at OSU.
+He is President of the Board of the Ohio Academy of Family Physicians (2015-2016) and is clinical professor of Family Medicine and Public Health at OSU.

 Dr. Scott Merryman is the clinical director of cardiovascular risk management at the McConnell Heart Health Center Cardiovascular Disease Prevention and Lipid Clinic.
 He specializes in evaluating and treating people with elevated blood lipid levels to lower their risk for heart and vascular disease.
 His lipid clinic at McConnell uses advanced testing methods to obtain accurate and predictive information used to guide treatment, with the goal of preventing events such as heart attack or stroke.